 All storage backends respect the http_proxy (for plain HTTP connections) and https_proxy (for SSL connections) environment variables.
 However, S3QL currently supports only CONNECT-style proxying.
 Therefore, there may be compatibility issues with some proxy servers when using plain HTTP (i.e., when using the --no-ssl option).
 A workaround for this case is to either use SSL connections (for which proxying is fully supported) or to use a direct connection without proxy.

 Google Storage is an online storage service offered by Google.
 To use the Google Storage backend, you need to have (or sign up for) a Google account, and then activate Google Storage for your account.
 The account is free, you will pay only for the amount of storage and traffic that you actually use.
-Once you have created the account, make sure to activate legacy access.
+There are two ways to access Google storage:

 To create a Google Storage bucket, you can use e.g. the Google Storage Manager.
 The storage URL for accessing the bucket in S3QL is then